Exam, Care, and

 6 weeks old

 By 6 weeks old, most kittens are eating solid food and getting little or no milk from nursing.
 And this means no protection from the antibodies in mom's milk.
 The period from 6 weeks old until approximately 12 weeks old when a kitten's immune system develops is an extremely vulnerable time in a kitten's life.
 Without vaccinations and repeated dewormings, about 1 in 10 kittens will die from dysentery, respiratory disease, leukemia, and anemia.
-So please, don't dink around; it's critical that kittenss be vaccinated very soon after weaning.
+So please, don't dink around; it's critical that kittens be vaccinated very soon after weaning.

 Here's what I recommend:

-A good pediatric examination for defects like cleft palette, eye problems, hernias, anal-gentital-urinary tract problems, and heart murmers.
+A good pediatric examination for defects like cleft palette, eye problems, hernias, anal-gentital-urinary tract problems, and heart murmurs.
 We'll also look for evidence of vitamin/mineral deficiencies, anemia, and a host of other problems such as ringworm, ear mites, paw infections and so forth.

 A discussion about nutrition and the best kitten foods.
 We'll talk about offering your kitten a variety of different types of food.
 We'll consider vitamin and mineral supplementation if needed.